 There are several ways you can lose your teeth.
 If you participate in sports, especially contact sports, you could lose teeth from a blow to your jaw or other facial injuries.
 Other ways to lose your teeth include malnutrition, disease, and genetic disorders.

-Malnutrition and diseases can make the gum area around your teeth develop an infection or recede, causing your teeth to become lose or fall out.
+Malnutrition and diseases can make the gum area around your teeth develop an infection or recede, causing your teeth to become loose or fall out.
 Losing your teeth not affects the way you smile.
 Losing your teeth also affects the way you bite when you eat and speak.

 Although dentures are thought of as something “older people” need, they are a dental device that’s used at almost any age to replace lost teeth.
 To help bring back your beautiful smile, if you lose a tooth or many teeth, there are several types of dentures and other alternative options available.